 The JRC works on the detection and mitigation of radio frequency threats against jamming and spoofing of these navigation satellite systems, as well as unintentional interference of space weather events, such as solar storms, that can cripple critical infrastructures.

-The JRC also explores the potential impact of space weather on global navigation satellite system (GNSS) receivers, which are used in a large number of critical networked infrastructures, such as fixed and wireless networks (including the internet), the power grid, and transport.
+The JRC explores the potential impact of space weather on global navigation satellite system (GNSS) receivers, which are used in a large number of critical networked infrastructure, such as fixed and wireless networks (including the internet), the power grid, and transport.
 In this context, the JRC is testing a broad range of commercial GNSS timing receivers to assess their resilience to various types of interference scenarios and has installed a monitoring station in Peru to record the intensity of severe ionospheric scintillation in the GNSS bands.
 This will allow the creation of an empirical scintillation library used to test the robustness of commercial receivers.
-The JRC is also collaborating with international partners to improve the understanding of the space-weather impact on critical infrastructures and raise awareness of the related potential risks.
+The JRC is also collaborating with international partners to improve the understanding of the space-weather impact on critical infrastructure and raise awareness of the related potential risks.

 Protecting buildings from explosions, impacts and blasts